Bhavesh-0609/study/Blockchain.md

 >
 >defination by wikipedia : A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
 >
->Genesis block : in blockchain the fist block is called as genesis block
+>Genesis block : in blockchain the first block is called as genesis block

 ## Understanding SHA256 - Hash
 > Hashes are like fingerprints